tommytracey/AIND-Capstone/README.md

 <img src="images/RNN-architecture.png" width="40%" align="right" alt="" title="RNN architecture" />

 One of the advantages of OHE is efficiency since it can [run at a faster clock rate than other encodings](https://en.wikipedia.org/wiki/One-hot#cite_note-2).
 The other advantage is that OHE better represents categorical data where there is no ordinal relationship between different values.
 For example, let's say we're classifying animals as either a mammal, reptile, fish, or bird.
-If we encode them as 1, 2, 3, 4 respectively, our model may assume there is a natural ordering between them, which could lead to poor results.
-However, if we apply one-hot encoding to this integer representation, changing them to binary representations&mdash;1000, 0100, 0010, 0001 respectively&mdash;then no ordinal relationship can be inferred by the model.
+If we encode them as 1, 2, 3, 4 respectively, our model may assume there is a natural ordering between them, which there isn't.
+It's not useful to structure our data such that mammal comes before reptile and so forth.
+This can mislead our model and cause poor results.
+However, if we then apply one-hot encoding to these integers, changing them to binary representations&mdash;1000, 0100, 0010, 0001 respectively&mdash;then no ordinal relationship can be inferred by the model.

 But, one of the drawbacks of OHE is that the vectors can get very long and sparse.
 The length of the vector is determined by the vocabulary, i.e. the number of unique words in your text corpus.
 As we saw in the data examination step above, our vocabulary for this project is very small&mdash;only 227 English words and 355 French words.
 By comparison, the [Oxford English Dictionary has 172,000 words](https://en.oxforddictionaries.com/explore/how-many-words-are-there-in-the-english-language/).
-But, if we include various proper nouns, words tenses, and slang there could be over 10 million words in each language.
-So, if this was the vocabulary you used, the OHE vector for each word would include one positive value (1) surrounded by 9,999,999 zeros!
+But, if we include various proper nouns, words tenses, and slang there could be millions of words in each language.
+For example, [Google's word2vec](http://mccormickml.com/2016/04/12/googles-pretrained-word2vec-model-in-python/) is trained on a vocabulary of 3 million unique words.
+If we used OHE on this vocabulary, the vector for each word would include one positive value (1) surrounded by 2,999,999 zeros!

 And, since we're using embeddings (in the next step) to further encode the word representations, we don't need to bother with OHE.
-The efficiency gains aren't worth it on a data set this small.
+Any efficiency gains aren't worth it on a data set this small.

 ##### &nbsp;